joed7/Python/varaible.md

   Refer to [string manipulation](https://github.com/joed7/fose_python/blob/master/string-demo.py) for python source code.

 * __List__
   A list contains items separated by commas and enclosed within square brackets `lst=['Comp.
 Sc, Chemical Eng., Mech Eng']`.
 Lists are similar to arrays of programming languages like C, C++ or Java, but Python lists are by far more flexible than "classical" arrays.
 For example items in a list need not all have the same type.
-Furthermore lists size is not fixed and can grow in a program run, while in C the size of an array has to be fixed at compile time.
+Furthermore a list size is not fixed and can grow in a program run, while in C the size of an array has to be fixed at compile time.
 Similar to strings, they are zero indexed and value of a item can be accessed in a similar manner.

     Refer to [list examples](https://github.com/joed7/fose_python/blob/master/list-demo.py) for python source code.

 * __Tuple__
   A tuple is an immutable list, i.e. the content of a tuple cannot be changed once it has been created.
 A tuple is defined similar to lists, except that the set of elements is enclosed in parentheses instead of square brackets.
 The rules for indices are the same as for lists.
-Sinces tupes are immutable, they can be used as keys in dictionaies, while lists can't.
+Sinces tuples are immutable, they can be used as keys in dictionaries, while lists can't.
   ```
   t = ('example','of','tuple')
   print t[0] #returns the first item of the tuple, 'example' in this case